Skip to content

 Deterministic timing

-With the production TlsfHeap allocator, STARK verify variance hits 0.08 %, wich is the silicon noise floor.
-That’s timing-side-channel resistance without writing constant-time code by hand, wich is nice because constant-time crypto is a pain in the ass to review.
+With the production TlsfHeap allocator, STARK verify variance hits 0.08 %, which is the silicon noise floor.
+That’s timing-side-channel resistance without writing constant-time code by hand, which is nice because constant-time crypto is a pain in the ass to review.
 How

 Two ISAs, one source